 You know what your kids are interested in.
 Pick a great kids encyclopedia on the subject and just do a page or 2 per day during your morning basket time.

 Many families love singing songs together and find this to be an enriching activity to do during morning basket time.
-We have really enjoyed Prodigies Music!
+We have really enjoyed Prodigies Music and use it everyday during our morning basket time!

 Early Reading BooksDo you have an emerging reader who is so excited about it?
 Add 1 book at their reading level to your morning basket time.
 They’ll be excited to read to the whole family, and it will be excellent practice for them!
 Our oldest, Dominic, was so excited about reading actual books, so in Kindergarten we had 1 Bob Book or Logic of English reader per day in our Morning Basket!